 Therefore, we have

-As a result, there are at least $\lceil 1/\delta \rceil$ probabilities greater than 0 in the column, such that each QI value in the released table must correspond to at least $\lceil 1/\delta \rceil$ records. \end{proof}
+Thus, there are at least $\lceil 1/\delta \rceil$ probabilities greater than 0 in the column, such that each QI value in the released table corresponds to at least $\lceil 1/\delta \rceil$ records. \end{proof}

-For example, the random output table of Figure \ref{fig_3} complies with $\frac{1}{2}$-probability, then each of the output values, which may appear in the released table (i.e., the corresponding column has at least one probability greater than 0), corresponds to at least 2 records can carry the QI value.
+For instance, since the random output tables in Figure \ref{fig_3} comply with $\frac{1}{2}$-probability, for any QI value whose corresponding column has at least one probability greater than 0, there are at least 2 records can carry the QI value.